 PREFACE SUMMARY

 This story teaches us that sometimes we must make sacrifices in the short term to achieve success in the long term.
 Just like the man who planted the grain of wheat, we must be patient and persistent in our efforts, even if we do not see immediate results.
+This instills a sense of determination and commitment, encouraging us to keep going even when the journey seems long.

-Moreover, the parable reminds us that our small actions can have significant impacts.
+The parable reminds us that our small actions can have significant impacts.
 By planting a single grain of wheat, the man could produce enough food to sustain himself and his family for a whole year.
 This is a powerful reminder that our small actions, whether acts of kindness or simple efforts toward our goals, can ripple effect and bring about positive change in the world.

 Jesus Christ, the son of God, used parables and illustrative stories to convey spiritual truths to his disciples.
 He often drew inspiration from everyday events and objects, such as fishing, farming, and cooking, to illustrate his teachings.
 By using relatable examples, he was able to connect with his audience and help them understand the deeper meaning behind his message.
-Jesus recognized that people learn best through practical application and relatable experiences and tailored his teaching style accordingly.
-His approach was effective in helping his disciples comprehend complex spiritual concepts, and it continues to inspire and guide people today.

 "CHARACTERISTICS OF THE WHEAT SEED."

-Dear reader, in our preface summary, we discovered that wheat seeds are fascinating.
+In our preface summary, we discovered that wheat seeds are fascinating.
 They have tiny feelers that resemble legs, which enable them to move and position themselves in the soil.
 When a seed is sown in loose soil, it can use these little legs to bury itself, which helps it establish a strong and secure foundation.

 Another interesting fact is that the wheat seed is specially designed to work itself down instead of up.
-This is because it derives most of its nourishment from the soil and the sun, both while beneath the surface.
+This is because it derives most of its nourishment from the soil and the sun while beneath the surface.
 Therefore, it makes sense for the wheat seed to focus on growing downwards to absorb more nutrients and thrive.

-Beloved, just as the seed must give up its own life and identity, we must also be willing to let go of our selfish desires and ambitions for the greater good.
-By doing so, we can experience the joy and fulfillment that comes from serving others and positively impacting the world around us.
+In (John 12:24), Jesus used the analogy of a wheat seed to illustrate the principle of self-sacrifice.
+He explained that the seed must be buried in the ground and perish to give rise to a fruitful harvest.
+Just as the seed must give up its own life and identity, we must also be willing to let go of our selfish desires and ambitions for the greater good.
+By doing so, we can experience the joy and fulfillment of serving others and positively impacting the world around us.

 Jesus embraced his predestined end, knowing that the only way to overcome the power of sin and death was through the cross.
 He willingly sacrificed himself so that humanity might be saved, and his resurrection proved that death had no controlling power over him.

+Beloved, the grain of wheat dying to produce new life is a beautiful and powerful symbol of the life-changing power of Jesus' death, burial, and resurrection.
 Through his supreme sacrifice, we can find new life and hope.
 We can be assured of our resurrection to eternal life.
 This means that even though we will all experience physical death, we can have confidence that we will be raised to everlasting life with God.
-This promise of eternal life is a source of great comfort and hope for Christians, and it is all made possible through Jesus' death, burial and resurrection.
+This promise of eternal life is a source of great comfort and hope, and it is all made possible through Jesus' death, burial, and resurrection.

 The parable of the grain of wheat powerfully reminds us that sometimes we must go through difficult and painful experiences to grow and produce.
-Just as the grain of wheat must die to produce new life, we, too, must be willing to let go of old habits and patterns that no longer serve us and embrace the transformative power of God's love and grace.
+Just as the grain of wheat must die to create new life, we, too, must be willing to let go of old habits and patterns that no longer serve us and embrace the transformative power of God's love and grace.

 Saints, in (Matthew 16:24-26), we find Jesus teaching us that if we cling too tightly to our own lives and prioritize our desires above everything else, we will ultimately lose what truly matters.
+Still, if we are willing to let go of our desires and even our own lives to follow Him, we will eventually find a deeper and more fulfilling existence.

-Beloved, if we are willing to let go of our desires and even our own lives to follow Him, we will eventually find a deeper and more fulfilling existence.
+The scriptural references throughout this message emphasize the importance of dedicating oneself to God's work, relinquishing selfish desires, and recognizing that one belongs to God.
 These verses challenge us to examine our priorities and consider what we live for.
 Are we living to pursue our selfish desires, or are we willing to lay down our lives for something more significant?

-Those who have embraced this way of life, refuse to give in to their fleshly desires and instead strive to overcome them by walking in the Spirit through prayer and dedication.
+In summary, those who have embraced God’s way of life refuse to give in to their fleshly desires and instead strive to overcome them by walking in the Spirit through prayer and dedication.
 Their ultimate goal is to live a life that pleases God, reflecting His teachings and love for humanity.
+They make themselves available to God, allowing Him to work through them and leaving His signature for future generations.

-"THE CONSTANT STRUGGLE TO CRUCIFY THE FLESH."
+"THE INWARD STRUGGLE TO CRUCIFY THE FLESH."

-"The phrase 'the constant struggle to crucify the flesh' refers to the challenge we all face in trying to control our physical impulses and desires.
+The inward struggle to crucify the flesh refers to the challenge we all face in controlling our physical impulses and desires.
 These desires could range from something as simple as wanting to eat a slice of cake when trying to lose weight to more complex temptations like engaging in unethical behavior to achieve a goal.

 This struggle is constant because we are constantly bombarded with worldly temptations and desires that clash with our values and principles.
 It takes great effort and discipline to overcome these impulses and stay on the right path.
 However, by acknowledging the existence of this struggle and staying committed to our values, we can gradually strengthen our willpower and emerge victorious in this ongoing battle."

-Dear reader, the idea of death leading to life is a fascinating paradox that has been explored in various philosophical and religious traditions.
+Beloved, the idea of death leading to life is a fascinating paradox that has been explored in various philosophical and religious traditions.
 In Christianity, the concept refers to the process of being reborn in Jesus Christ by "dying to self."
 This process involves letting go of one's desires, selfishness, and attachment to worldly things and surrendering oneself entirely to God's will.

-Beloved, dying to self can be challenging to understand, as it requires a fundamental shift in one's mindset.
+Dying to self can be challenging to understand, as it requires a fundamental shift in one's mindset.
 It involves recognizing that our human desires and ambitions can lead us astray from God's path and that true fulfillment and purpose can only be found by surrendering ourselves to His plan.

 Beloved, when we let go of our attachment to material things and start prioritizing the needs of others, we open ourselves up to a profound transformation.
 This transformation is a change in our outer circumstances and a profound inner shift that allows us to see the world and ourselves in a new light.
-It's becoming more selfless and compassionate and finding a greater sense of purpose and meaning in life.
+It's becoming more selfless and compassionate and finding greater purpose and meaning in life.

-Beloved, living a life surrendered to Jesus is not always easy, but it is a life of abundance and fulfillment that can only be found in Him.
+Living a life surrendered to Jesus is not always easy, but it is a life of abundance and fulfillment that can only be found in Him.
 As we allow Him to work in us and through us, we begin to experience the joy of living in His presence and the peace that comes from knowing that we are walking in His will.
 It is a life marked by purpose, meaning, and deep fulfillment.

 As we align more with God's will, we experience a deep sense of peace and joy that transcends all understanding.
 We also become more effective in our service to others, as we are no longer motivated by selfish desires but by God's love.
-Ultimately, dying to oneself is the path to true life in this world and the world to come.
+Ultimately, dying oneself is the path to true life in this world and the world to come.

 MY CONCLUSION